-Knowledge of healthcare system and other social services systems.
+Knowledge of Connecticut social services systems.

 Knowledge of laws, rights and services as they pertain to individuals with disabilities.

-Excellent interpersonal, relationship-building and collaboration skills to be able to work well with individuals inside and outside DRCT.
+Strong interpersonal, relationship-building and collaboration skills to be able to work well with individuals inside and outside DRCT.

 Ability to work independently with appropriate supervision.